Contraindications for Zithromax

 - Ergotamine and ergot derivatives (used for migraine treatment).
 Ergotamine and ergot derivatives should not be used with Zithromax (Azithromycin).

-Some medicines may affect how well Zithromax (Azithromycin) works.
-Check with your doctor before starting any new prescription or over-the-counter medicines, including natural/herbal remedies or antacids, while on Zithromax (Azithromycin).
+Some medicines may affect the effectiveness of Zithromax (Azithromycin).
+Check with your doctor before starting any new prescription or over-the-counter drugs, including natural/herbal remedies or antacids, while on Zithromax (Azithromycin).